Luise Meyer-Dustmann: Life

-By the time she retired from the stage Meyer-Dustmann had also built up a parallel career as a Lieder singer, with a particular focus on the songs of Mendelssohn and Schubert.
-On 5 January 1870, together with Rosa Girzick, Gustav Walter and Emil Krauss, she gave the first public performance of the Liebeslieder Walzer.
+By the time she retired from the stage, Meyer-Dustmann had also built up a parallel career as a Lieder singer, with a particular focus on the songs of Felix Mendelssohn and Schubert.
+On 5 January 1870, together with contralto Rosa Girzick, tenor Gustav Walter and baritone Emil Krauss, she gave the first public performance of the Brahms' Liebeslieder Walzer.
 The piano duet accompaniment was provided by the composer and Clara Schumann.